Our Responsible Volunteering Approach

 At EDGE of AFRICA we are proud of our slogan: Volunteering, done right!

-We are committed to providing responsible volunteer opportunities which have been developed alongside locals and field specialists.
-We strive to maintain and develop meaningful projects that make a tangible difference to the heritage of Africa.
+We are committed to providing responsible volunteer projects which have been developed alongside the local community.
 Our aim is not to provide programs for volunteers, but to facilitate the many skills our volunteers have, to better our programs.
 We constantly assess our projects, to ensure that we have a continuing positive impact and are meeting our collective goals.

 What we do

 - Focus on empowerment of local communities through education and support – we do not simply hand-out funds and goods, as we do not believe this is a sustainable approach